apache/beam/website/www/site/content/en/documentation/sdks/python.md

 ## Using Beam Python SDK in your ML pipelines

 [TensorFlow Extended (TFX)](https://www.tensorflow.org/tfx) is an end-to-end platform for deploying production ML pipelines.
 TFX is integrated with Beam.
 For more information, see [TFX user guide](https://www.tensorflow.org/tfx/guide).

+## Python multi-language pipelines

+Apache Beam lets you combine transforms written in any supported SDK language and use them in one multi-language pipeline.
+To learn how to create a multi-language pipeline using the Python SDK, see [Python multi-language pipelines](/documentation/sdks/python-multi-language-pipelines).